• Skip to primary navigation

 Both Creole and Cajun cuisine is native to Louisiana, and there are plenty of similarities between the two but make the mistake of mislabeling a dish, and you will quickly (and fiercely) be called out.

 Cajuns are defined as an ethnic group of French descent that was exiled from Canada and relocated to lower Louisiana in the late 1700s.
-Their is a rustic infusion of French and Southern cuisine.
+There is a rustic infusion of French and Southern Cuisine.
 You'll find lots of smoked meats and one-pot dishes in this genre of cooking.

 The name "Creole," on the other hand, applies to individuals born in New Orleans with French or Spanish descent.
 Creole cuisine is famous for rich sauces, has a heavy emphasis on seafood, and also uses a good deal of fresh tomatoes and herbs in their dishes.
 In fact, a large identifying factor between the two cuisines is the use of tomatoes.